krabelize/openwrt-random-mac-changer/README.md

 $ /etc/init.d/mac-change.sh enabled && echo on
 on
 ```
+Use the `logread` command to for debugging and troubleshooting the script.

 You can use logread to debug the script.
 More info on [init scripts.](https://openwrt.org/docs/techref/initscripts)